kyma-project/kyma/docs/kyma/05-02-custom-component-installation.md

 ### Installation from the release

 1. Download the [newest version](https://github.com/kyma-project/kyma/releases) of Kyma.
-2. Customize the installation by removing a component from the list in the installation file or adding hash character (#) in front of the `name` and `namespace` entries.
-For example, to disable the Application Connector installation, remove these entries or add hash character (#) in front of:
+2. Customize the installation by removing a component from the list in the installation file or adding a hash character (#) in front of the `name` and `namespace` entries.
+For example, to disable the Application Connector installation, remove these entries or add a hash character (#) in front of:
     ```
     - name: "application-connector"
     namespace: "kyma-system"